openwide-java/tomcat-classloader-ordered/README.md

 ```
 ## License

-This project is licensed under the Apache Software License version 2.0.
+This project is licensed under the Apache License version 2.0.